Education is arguably the most important variable in the development equation of any society. What every nation evolved now is better education.

 The poor condition of learning is another factor.
 Lack of learning facilities such as adequate classrooms, good laboratories, and libraries are reducing the potency of education in our country.
 Surprisingly, students are taught under the trees.

-It is quite averred that teaching of the students under the trees is traced to the classrooms’ inadequacy.
-Even, some of their classrooms are not well ventilated.
+It is quite averred that teaching the students under the trees is traced to the classrooms’ inadequacy.
+Even, some of their classrooms are not well-ventilated.
 Similarly, many students do not have writing materials and textbooks.

 I wonder how students, who can’t afford to buy textbooks and still find themselves in no-library-school, could make it?